lprib/vm/README.md

 - `LOAD [n]`: push value at addr n to stack
 - `STORE [n]`: pop stack and save at addr n
 - `LOAD_IMM [n]`: push value n to stack
+- `PICK [n]`: pick the nth top most value from stack, and duplicate it on to the stack
+- `TAKE [n]`: take the nth top most value from stack, move it to the top of the stack.
+All other values are shuffled accordingly.
 - `DUP`: duplicate top item on stack
 - `SWAP`: swap top 2 items on stack
 - `DROP`: remove top element from stack